SwitchbackTech/compass-docs/docs/Contribute.md

 ### Timeline

-In the short-term, I'm focused on making Compass more stable and easier to use.
+In the short-term, we're focused on making Compass more stable and easier to use.

-In the medium-term, I'll add some low-effort features that'll make Compass stand out from the competition.
+In the medium-term, we'll add some low-effort features that'll make Compass stand out from the competition.

-Long-term, I want to turn Compass into a bootstrapped business that operates for decades.
+Long-term, we'll turn Compass into a bootstrapped business that operates for decades.

 ### What's in it for you